-The outer barrier ends at the small village of Haverigg, where brightly coloured houses cluster around the small river oddly named “Haverigg Pool”.
-“Pools” round here can be the sea or rivers, but seemingly never pools!
+The outer barrier ends at the small village of Haverigg, where brightly coloured houses cluster around the small river, oddly named “Haverigg Pool”.
+“Pools” round here can be the sea or can be rivers, but seemingly never pools!

 There’s an ice cream hut just before the village, so I take the opportunity to fill up on calories and fat in preparation for the shingle beach ahead.
 I tell myself I’ll need the nutrients, but really I just fancy an ice cream.

 It turns out not to be that nice anyway.

 Walking through the village I find a plaque indicating the location of “Concrete Square”, a radical housing project built in 1873.
 Houses were built out of concrete for the workers instead of more traditional wooden structures that frequently burned down.
 However, the materials used in construction caused all sorts of problems, and they were eventually demolished in 1973.
 I wonder how many “radical housing projects” ever turn out to be successful.
 Architects are frequently blessed with radical ideas, but how many of them would choose to live in the buildings they design… very few I imagine.

 At the far end of the village, about 50 yards after the start of it, a path leads down to the beach.
 The sand is slightly damp and hard, the easiest of all surfaces to walk on.